leobez/chat-mqtt/README.md

 TODO LIST:

+- Implement reconnect / close when disconnect abruptly (easy)

+- Join message functions on Client context into one function (easy)

 - Implement react icons

-- Implement reconnect / close when disconnect abruptly

-- Join message functions on Client context into one function

 - Test custom scrollbars (topics and chat components) on browsers other than firefox

-- Test options when connecting to server

 - Test behaviour with wildcard topics

-- Add QOS, client id config options
+- Add [QOS, client_id, authentication] as optional config options

-- Add secure connection over TLS